20 Old Brompton Road – South Kensington

 • High: Above 125 nmol/L

 • These ranges provide general guidance, though individual requirements may vary.
 Results should always be interpreted within the context of your overall health and lifestyle factors.
+This explainer on how to interpret your vitamin D results can help you frame follow-up questions before discussing outcomes with a healthcare professional.

 Important Note: Test results provide information about your vitamin D status but should not be used for self-diagnosis.
 Any concerning results or symptoms should be discussed with an appropriate healthcare professional.